Emily Otto

 Research Assistant, Johns Hopkins SAIS

-• Conducted comprehensive research on international cyberspace agreements.
+Conducted comprehensive research on scholarship pertaining to international cyberspace agreements

-• Participated in a crisis simulation and attended a writing workshop conference.
+Conducted crisis simulations and attended a writing workshop

 Publications